AndresTY/AlgorithmsDisk/README.md

-# Disk algorithms
+# Disk Scheduling Algorithms
-These are differents types of disk planning, although not all algorithms, these are the most popular and seen in their class.
+These are differents types of Disk Scheduling Algorithms, although not all algorithms, these are the most popular and seen in their class.

 ## Short summary of algorithms
 ### FIFO